Friday, 18 April 2025

 Changing Perspectives From Vikings To Christian Crusaders

 Why did pacifists make such tempting targets?
 However, on a practical level it is right to say that viking families did benefit from plundering gold enriched monasteries.
-Buildings of plunder guarded by peaceful, unarmed monks who preached against wealth; religious tension divided cultural beliefs!
-Later, the dynamics totally changed with Catholic Crusaders slaughtering thousands of Christian Cathars for heresy—how does that even follow?
+Buildings of plunder guarded by peaceful, unarmed monks who preached against wealth - you can't write this stuff.
+It's likely the Scandinavian pagans saw the new faith as the enemy, tension divided the cultural mindsets!
+Later, the dynamics did a full 360 spin with Catholic Crusaders slaughtering thousands of Christian Cathars for heresy - how does that even follow?
 The Cathars refused to fight back.
 'Kill them all; God will know his own,' yelled a leading crusader.

 Quite an Alien Way of Seeing Things.